We’ll find the Inventory section in the left hand menu. This is where the user will be able to enter the deceased’s assets and liabilities.

 Note: Most of the additional fields are marked as optional and will allow the user to save the entry.
 These can be modified at anytime, and filling them out completely will allow users to fill out the estate information return completely

 - Liquidating an asset will enable the user to sell it, and move that amount into the estate bank account.
-Note: Make sure to add an estate bank account to the accounts section first
+Note: Make sure to add an estate bank account to the Inventory first

 - Distributing an asset will log a distribution to a beneficiary